-The Great Train Robbery of 1963 has become one of the most infamous heists of all time, even attaching celebrity and a somewhat heroic status to many of the gang members.
+The Great Train Robbery of ‘63 has become one of the most infamous heists ever, even attaching celebrity status to many of the gang members.

-The number of people subsequently arrested required a temporary court to be built within the Aylesbury Rural District Council Chambers as the Linslade Magistrates Court was too small for the committal hearing and the Assize (Crown) Court too small for the trial.
+The number of people later arrested required a temporary court to be built within the Aylesbury Rural District Council Chambers as the Linslade Magistrates Court was too small for the committal hearing and the Assize Crown Court too small for the trial.

-The majority of the robbery had been meticulously planned; each gang member had a specific role and purpose that played a vital part in the execution of the crime.
+The majority of the robbery had been accurately planned; each gang member had a specific role and purpose that played a vital part in carrying out the crime.

 Although it is not known exactly who came up with the idea, gang leader, Bruce Reynolds is widely believed to have been the mastermind behind the robbery.
 Using inside information about the train’s movements, Reynolds chose the gang who would hold up and rob the Glasgow to London Royal Mail Travelling Post Office train.

 Taking place a day later than originally planned, the gang set off from Leatherslade Farm near Oakley, Buckinghamshire at around 1am on Thursday 8 August 1963.
 Reaching their destination, Sears Crossing between Leighton Buzzard and Cheddington, the train signals were rigged to stay red, forcing the train to come to a halt at 3.03am.

 The gang, disguised in masks, army uniform and boiler suits, swarmed the train and quickly detached the two front carriages from the rest; the front two being where the cash and high value packages (HVPs) were kept.
 They then forced the train driver, Jack Mills, to drive the two carriages half a mile further up the track to Bridego Bridge.
 This is where the unloading of the cash took place.

 There were no police or security officers on board the train, and although more than 70 mail sorting staff occupied the rest of the train, they were left unaware of what had happened.